AmosKorir/amoskorir/README.md

 ### Hi there 👋
-I am Korir Amos, an Android and Test Automation Engineer
+I am Korir Amos, an Android Engineer / software Engineer

 Open Source enthusiast, always happy to fix that "one"  bug .